 Course Overview and Due Dates

-When the module opens each week, the instructor will post the overview, reading and homework.
+When the section opens, the instructor will post modules objectives, reading and also required homework, as well as bonus opportunity.
 As students review this information, if questions arise, they should be directed to the course instructor via UTPB email.